Mobile Web Server

-A Mobile Web Server is software designed for modern-day smartphones to host personal web servers, through the use of open sourced software, such as, i-jetty, an open source software, based on jetty.
-I-jetty is an open source web container, serving Java-based web content such as, servlets and JSPs.
-Jetty is written in Java and its API is available as a set of JARs.
-Developers can instantiate a jetty container as an object, instantly adding network and web connectivity to a stand-alone Java app.
-Jetty is built for scalable performance allowing tens of thousands of HTTP connections and hundreds of thousands of simultaneous web socket connections.
-Jetty is optimized and known for creating small memory footprints, increasing scalability and performance.
+A Mobile Web Server is software designed for modern-day smartphones to host personal web servers through the use of open sourced software.

 Nokia is one of the few cellphone companies that brought Apache HTTP Server to their line of Nokia cellphones, running Symbian OS S60 mobile software platform.
 The S60 Mobile Web Server enables connectivity for HTTP traffic to a mobile device from the Internet.

 The Mobile Web Server components include a gateway application that runs on a computer with Internet access and a connector application, that runs on the remote mobile device.
 The gateway and the connector applications with a valid DNS configuration can provide a mobile device with a global web address (URL).
 However, as of January 2010, the web server project has been discontinued by Nokia.

 Examples

 The Mobile Web Server application allows mobile devices a means for hosting personal web applications, including, web pages and server side control.
 The most commonly used HTTP servers and servlet containers currently available are Jetty, Tomcat, Glassfish and Resin.